 Given this major milestone, it is important that I tell the Pronto story and share what drives us to build an excellent product that help partner professionals become rock stars.

-Seeing the problem – but constrained from addressing it
+Seeing the problem but not able to address it

 My rendezvous with partner organizations goes back to 2012, when I was a management consultant advising clients in technology, media, and telecom industries.
 Some of my client engagements focused on working with the partner organizations of large enterprise companies.
 I saw all sorts of pain points as companies tried to work together and build large partner ecosystems: no comprehensive reporting on metrics, manual workflows associated with deal desks, Excel spreadsheets to track various partner activities including collaboration, MDF tracking, co-selling strategies, etc. These problems stuck with me, and I knew a solution was needed.